tdwg/bdq/tg2/_review/docs/extension/bdqffdq/index.md

 Section 2 is normative.

-Section 1.7 lists which values in Section 4 are normative and which are non-normative.
+Section [1.7 Key to Vocabulary Terms](#17-Key-to-Vocabulary-Terms) identifies which values in Section 4 are normative and which are non-normative.

+Any sentence or phrase beginning with "For example" or "e.g." is non-normative.

 ### 1.5 RFC 2119 key words